@Bob Wick (BLM)

 1. What does this designation do for the Alaska Long Trail and outdoor recreation in Alaska?

 Besides offering a competitive economic benefit from increased world-wide recognition, National Scenic Trails receive federal funding for maintenance and administration.
 In particular, national trails are eligible for annual federal funding for trail crews to clear, brush, and perform repairs.
 Since the Alaska Long Trail’s proposed route passes through many of Alaska’s most used outdoor spaces, the designation would open up funding to address the existing demand on our trails infrastructure.
+Read our Op-Ed in the Anchorage Daily News.

 2. What is the extent of the federal oversight if the NST designation is approved?

 The federal oversight of the entire trail is limited to coordination and administration of the trail across multiple ownerships.
 A National Scenic Trail is federally administered, but not managed: a federal agency is assigned by Congress to administer the trail and coordinate with different state, federal, and local land managers along the trail route for matters of interagency agreements, financial assistance, and resource protection.
-Land managers maintain control of land management policies, access, planning and development, visitor use, etc. For the existing national trail in Alaska - the Iditarod National Historic Trail - the administering agency is the BLM.
+Land managers maintain full control of land management policies, access, planning and development, visitor use, etc. For the existing national trail in Alaska - the Iditarod National Historic Trail - the administering agency is the BLM.
 Pages 29-30 (items (e) and (h)) of the National Trails System Act talk about management of trail segments on non-federal lands.

 Typically, other NSTs in the country have a corresponding nonprofit that acts as a "manager" of the trail in addition to the federal administrator.
 An example in Alaska is the Iditarod National Historic Trail which is administered by the BLM and stewarded by the nonprofit Iditarod Historic Trail Alliance.
 As the INHT Trail Administrator, BLM facilitates efforts by volunteers and local, state and federal agencies on behalf of the entire trail.